What Kind Of Lunatic Travels To The Same Destination 36 Times?

 Sounds pretty typical, right?

-But some very key occurences happened on that trip which made me realize I’d seen a grand sum of nothing yet.
+But some very key occurrences happened on that trip which made me realize I’d seen a grand sum of nothing yet.

 Some of those key things were gazing out the tour bus window watching lively locals on gritty street corners gathered around pushcarts peddling everything from peanuts to pillows.
 And sizing up tiny wooden shacks dotting lush, tropical hillsides in the distance, wondering who on earth could live in dwellings like those.